tscircuit/runframe/lib/components/RunFrameStaticBuildViewer/docs/INTEGRATION_GUIDE.md

 # RunFrame Integration Guide

-This guide provides comprehensive instructions for integrating the RunFrameStaticBuildViewer component into your applications.
+This guide provides instructions for integrating the RunFrameStaticBuildViewer component into your applications.

 ## Overview

-The RunFrameStaticBuildViewer is a production-ready React component designed for viewing static circuit JSON files.
-It provides a clean, modular interface with support for multiple file selection, export functionality, and customizable UI elements.
+The RunFrameStaticBuildViewer is a React component for viewing static circuit JSON files with support for multiple file selection, export functionality, and customizable UI.

 ## Prerequisites

-Before integrating RunFrameStaticBuildViewer, ensure your project meets these requirements:

 ### Dependencies